the1lab/1lab/src/1Lab/intro.lagda.md

-In the branches of mathematics that Alexander Grothendieck influenced, a more common approach is to work instead with _Grothendieck universes_: A Grothendieck universe is a set $\ca{U}$ which is closed under taking unions $\ca{U}$-indexed (and, in impredicative foundations, power sets).
-Some set theoretic nonsense implies that any grothendieck universe is equivalent to the stage of the [von Neumann universe] $\bf{V}_\kappa$ indexed by an uncountable regular cardinal $\kappa$.
+In the branches of mathematics that Alexander Grothendieck influenced, a more common approach is to work instead with _Grothendieck universes_: A Grothendieck universe is a set $\ca{U}$ that forms a transitive model of ZF, closed under $\ca{U}$-small indexed products.
+The classification of models of ZF implies that any Grothendieck universe $\ca{U}$ is equivalent to a segment of the [von Neumann universe] $\bf{V}_\kappa$, where $\kappa$ is a strongly inaccessible cardinal --- essentially, an upper bound on the size of the sets in $\ca{U}$.

 [von Neumann universe]: https://en.wikipedia.org/wiki/Von_Neumann_universe

 [Russell's paradox]: 1Lab.Counterexamples.Russell.html
 [categories]: Cat.Base.html

-In Agda, our approach is similar, though slightly more abstract: The collection of object classifiers --- the universes we were talking about above --- are indexed by a type `Level`{.Agda}, which contains $0$ and is closed under taking successors and binary maxima.
-In keeping with standard mathematical convention, when addressing size issues in prose, we tend to use the Greek letters $\kappa$ and $\lambda$ to denote variables of type `Level`{.Agda}.
+In traditional mathematical writing, it is common to entirely ignore size issues, save perhaps for an offhand mention of Grothendieck universes (or strongly inaccessible cardinals) within the first few sections.
+Working in a proof assistant forces us to be honest about the size of our constructions: Correspondingly, we try to be precise in our prose as well.
+As mentioned above, Agda universes are stratified into a pair of hierarchies $\ty_\kappa$ and $\ty_{\omega+n}$, where we're using
+$\kappa$ to stand for a variable of `Level`{.Agda} type.
+The `Level`{.Agda} is a built-in type which contains a constant representing
+$0$, is closed under taking successors, and is closed under taking binary maxima.

 We refer to structured type (e.g. a category, or a group) as **$\kappa$-small** when its underlying type inhabits the $\kappa$th